Dream House 78′ 17″

 Dream House 78' 17" is a studio album by minimalist composer La Monte Young, artist Marian Zazeela, and their group the Theatre of Eternal Music (featuring trumpetist Jon Hassell and trombonist Garrett List).
 The album was originally released in 1974 by the French label Shandar.
-The length of the record, almost double what was then normal, was extremely unusual in its time.
+The length of the record was almost double for the average for an LP record of the era and was extremely unusual in its time.

 Background

 The first composition, "13 I 73 5:35 – 6:14:03 PM NYC" is a part of Map of 49's Dream The Two Systems of Eleven Sets of Galactic Intervals Ornamental Lightyears Tracery, itself a section of an even longer work called The Tortoise, His Dreams and Journeys.
 In it, three sine waves and the members of the Theatre of Eternal Music play together.
 According to Young, the lack of harmonic content of the sine waves makes accompanying them with regular instruments and human players extremely difficult.

 The second composition, "Drift Study 14 VII 73 9:27:27–10:06:41 PM NYC (39" 14")", is played entirely by sine wave generators.
 Frequencies and voltages of the sine waves generators were determined and tuned by La Monte Young using oscillators custom-designed by sound engineer Robert Adler to generate specific frequencies and voltages of great stability.